stomioka/sdtm_mapper/README.md

-# SDTMMapper
+# sdtm-mapper
 Sam Tomioka

 Feb 2019

 ## About:

-**SDTMMapper** is a package to assist creation of machine readable CDISC SDTM mapping specifications with Python.
+[**sdtm-mapper**](https://pypi.org/project/sdtm-mapper/) is a package to assist creation of machine readable CDISC SDTM mapping specifications with Python.
 This can be used for following tasks.

 1. Generates a empty specifications for training data from a user provided SAS dataset.
 This empty specification will contain SAS dataset attributes.
 You don't need to use `Proc Contents` in SAS to do this!
 2. Run models to generate a mapping specifications.
 3. Generates your own mapping models using your data.
 The models can be trained to generate the target variables but also programming sudo code.

-The first version comes with **three pre-trained models** ([download here](https://github.com/stomioka/sdtm_mapper/tree/master/model)).
+The first version comes with **three pre-trained models** (Included in the package).
 These are trained on feed forward NN with trainable ELMo embedding layer for 34 classes using **adverse event** datasets from 18 clinical trials, and validation was done on 3 clinical trials until the models were optimized.
 Test was done on 1 clinical trial.
 22 clinical trials data are extracted from **Medidata Rave** built by 3 different CROs and Sunovion Pharmaceuticals.

 | Models                 | Parameters | Training Acc | Validation Acc | Test Acc* |
 |------------------------|------------|--------------|----------------|----------|